Field Trip 1: Threatened Plant Translocation Projects - Full day: 9am - 4pm.

 Visit two threatened plant translocation sites in the ACT region with officers from the NSW Office of Environment and Heritage and the Australian National Botanic Gardens.
-First stop will be the Pomaderris delicata (Delicate Pomaderris) translocation site, a local success story and a case study to be included in the 3rd edition of the Translocation Guidelines.
-Second stop will be McLeods Creek Nature Reserve to inspect initial trial plantings of Senecio garlandii and Lepidium ginninderrense (Ginninderra Peppercress) and discuss future site selection, source of propagating material and collaboration.
+First stop will be the Pomaderris delicata (Delicate Pomaderris) translocation site at Pomaderris Nature Reserve, a local success story and a case study to be included in the 3rd edition of the Translocation Guidelines.
+Second stop will be McLeods Creek Nature Reserve to inspect initial trial plantings of Senecio macrocarpus (Large-fruit Fireweed) and Lepidium hyssopifolium (Aromatic Peppercress) and discuss future site selection, source of propagating material and collaboration.
 There will also be a short discussion on the history of the reserve and revegetation of the Box Gum Grassy Woodland Endangered Ecological Community at the site.

 Field Trip 1 Sponsors